The Hall of Mirrors is the most popular room in the Palace of Versailles.

 - Treaties signed in Hall of Mirrors

 Hall of Mirrors in the Palace of Versailles is a massive and highly decorated room made up of many mirrors.

 It was the most used room during the times of the Kings.

 The ceiling of the Hall of Mirrors is adorned with paintings by Charles Le Brun, depicting scenes from the life of Louis XIV and France’s glorious history.

 Of everything there to see in Palace of Versailles, the Hall of Mirrors gets the most visitors.

 History of Hall of Mirrors

-In 1678, it was decided to combine a few rooms of the Kings and the Queen’s apartments and the large terrace in the front of the Palace and create one large room.
+He decided to combine a few rooms of the Kings and the Queen’s apartments and the large terrace in the Palace’s front and create one large room.

-Architect Jules Hardouin-Mansart’s design for the Hall of Mirrors was accepted immediately and work began the same year.
+He accepted architect Jules Hardouin-Mansart’s design for the Hall of Mirrors, and work began the same year.

-In six years’ time, the Hall of Mirrors – perhaps the most beautiful room in the World – was ready for use.
-Check out photos of important rooms in Versailles Palace.
+In six years, the Hall of Mirrors – perhaps the most beautiful room in the world – was ready for use.

 Construction of Hall of Mirrors